biyadav/summary/java/StreamOptional.md

     .collect(Collectors.collectingAndThen(
         Collectors.maxBy(Comparator.comparing(Employee::getSalary)),
         Optional::get
-    ));   we collected the optional and then executed fuction to get the employee
+    ));   we collected the max salary employee in  optional and then executed fuction to get the employee

 ## Why Use collectingAndThen?
 Post-process collected results (e.g., first collect to a list and then converting a list to an immutable list).